 To return your Irish Car Rentals Rental Car, follow the signs for "Rental Car Return" either on the approach to the airport or within the airport and furthermore, there will be signs for car parking.Please ensure you get to the airport arriving with ample time for the departures to catch your flight from Cork.

-Cork is one of the three main international airports in Ireland, along with Shannon & Dublin airports.
-There are five airline catering for arrivals and departures passengers.
+This airport is one of the three main international airports in Ireland, along with Shannon & Dublin airports.
+There are five airline catering for Cork Airport arrivals and departures passengers.
 With the airport being close to Cork City and close to N27 making it a popular location to fly into and explore Ireland's South West.

 Passengers will find a range of facilities such as restuarants, shops before and after the security checks.
 There is a bank with a bureau de change and free WI-FI throughout the terminal.